LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 Besides, they last longer.

-However, if the LED lights get wet, it can adversely affect their life span.
+However, if the LED lights get wet, it adversely affects their lifespan.

 As a result, they may not last long and work with the same efficiency.